vle-forge/vle-project.org/content/about.md

 conditions and the duration of the simulation.
 The modeller can define the variation domain for the initial parameters.
 Thereafter, VLE computes the number of simulations needed to achieve the experimental plan.
-The default behavior is an exhaustive experimental plan (i.e. the cross product of initials conditions).
-Starting from this stage, tools as RVLE and PyVLE are very useful since they provide tools to parameterize experimental designs, display results, edit VPZ.
+The default behaviour is an exhaustive experimental plan (i.e. the cross product of initials conditions).
+Starting from this stage, tools as RVLE and PyVLE are very useful since they provide tools to parametrize experimental designs, display results, edit VPZ.

 The VLE framework is written in the standardized C++ programming language.
 C++ ensures the compatibility with a large number of operating systems and the